keeks-mtl/go-tennis/README.md

     - User
 5. Create a [Gmail](https://gmail.com/) account if you do not already have one.
 6. Within Gmail, create an app password by selecting 'mail' as the app and 'other' as the device type (set this to 'Django')
-7. Create a requirements.txt file using the command:
+7. Install required packages from requirements.txt file using the command:
 ```
- pip freeze > requirements.txt
+ pip3 install -r requirements.txt
 ```

 8. Create a Procfile with the command: